 Peer reviewed articles & Book chapters

-Stein & D. Sridhar. (under review) "The financialisation of global health" BMJ Global Health.
+Stein, F. & D. Sridhar. (under review) 'The financialisation of global health' Wellcome Open Research.

 Stein, F. (May 2018).
 'Selling speed - management consultants, acceleration and temporal angst.'
 PolAR - The Political and Legal Anthropology Review.
 40(1): TBD.

-Stein, F. (March 2018).
-'Anthropology’s “impact” – a comment on audit and the unmeasurable nature of critique' The Journal of the Royal Anthropological Institute 24(1): TBD.
+Stein, F. 2017.
+'Anthropology’s “impact” – a comment on audit and the unmeasurable nature of critique' The Journal of the Royal Anthropological Institute 24(1): 10-29.

 Stein, F. & D. Sridhar 2017 'Health as ‘global public good’: Creating a market for pandemic risk?'
 The British Medical Journal.358: j3397.
 [PDF]